NVlabs/RLCC/README.md

 ### 3.3 Training RL-CC
 RL-CC is trained for a pre-specified number of policy updates.
 After each update, the policy is saved as a checkpoint that corresponds to the total number of steps taken in the environment since the beginning.
 RL-CC training monitoring is done through weights and biases.
-The following parameters are logged and are used to determine model convergance: ***nack_ratio, cnp_ratio, rate, adpg_reward, rtt_inflation, bandwidth, action, and loss***.
+The following parameters are logged and are used to determine model convergance: ***nack_ratio, cnp_ratio, rate, adpg_reward, rtt_inflation, bandwidth, bytes_sent, action, and loss***.
 For best results, we recommended training on many-to-one and all-to-all scenarios with long durations.
 Below is the full list of training parameters.
 ```yaml